 While most people enjoy going to the beach during the day, you can have an amazing time in the evening, too.
-Whether you are chilling at the beach, or exploring one of the numerous cafes and restaurants, this place is perfect for families, couples, and anyone who likes popular hotspots with different activities, street art, etc.
+Whether you are chilling at the beach or exploring one of the numerous cafes and restaurants and bars this place is perfect for families, couples, and anyone who likes popular hotspots with different activities, street art, etc.

 Wondering what else to do in Dubai at night?
 Well, here are some more tips:

 One of the newest attractions is the Frame.
 After sunset, you will see it illuminated in different colors, even from far.